 Molise is all about slow rhythms.
 Here you can forget big cities, crowds, and traffic and embrace the quiet pace of life of this incredible region.
 The three biggest cities are Campobasso, Isernia, and Termoli, but they are pretty small compared to the “standard cities” in other regions.
 For example, Campobasso, the region’s capital, is home to just about 49,000 inhabitants!

 Molise is punctuated by incredibly charming villages, like Bagnoli del Trigno, built on a rocky spur, Casalciprano with its interesting open-air museum of rural life, and the little hamlet of Sepino.
 I personally fell in love with the romantic corners of Oratino and the fantastic murals of Civitacampomarano.

 Ancient artisanal traditions

 Molise is home to centuries-old traditions that continue to be passed on from generation to generation.
 The village of Agnone, for example, is specialized in bell making.
-The biggest production center is knives shop of Mr Rocco Petrunti, which has been creating bells for over 1,000 years and is the oldest business in Europe!
+The biggest production center is Pontificia Fonderia Marinelli, which has been creating bells for over 1,000 years and is the oldest business in Europe!

 - Molise hosts some pretty cool events throughout the year and you might want to plan your trip around them.
 The biggest ones include the Festival of Mysteries in Campobasso, a major religious procession that takes place on the day of Corpus Domini in June and the ‘Ndocciata of Agnone, a spectacular parade of torches running on 8th and 24th December.
 I would also keep an eye on the Bagpipe Festival in Scapoli (in July) and the CVTA’ Street Art Festival in Civitacampomarano (in June).